 Southwark Day Centre for Asylum Seekers (SDCAS) seeks to help relieve poverty and distress, and to promote health and further education for asylum seekers and refugees.
 It offers advice, English and art classes, gardening and creche facilities, a story-telling /wellbeing group as well as hot lunches across three venues..

 St. Augustine’s welcomes the vulnerable and cares for all, including destitute asylum seekers, refugees and vulnerable migrants.
-Services include a tailored support programme, asylum and housing advice, a range of social and wellbeing activities, ESOL classes, an employability programme and a hosting scheme.
+Services include a tailored support programme, asylum and housing advice, ESOL classes, an employability programme, a clothing store and a hosting scheme.
+There is a free lunch twice a week, and a range of social activities, including arts and crafts.gardening, football, cricket and running.

 St. Chad's Sanctuary offers a range of services for asylum seekers, refugees and other immigrants.
 These include English and Art classes, Welfare Advice, Family Learning and a Social Drop-In.
-It is open Monday to Friday from 9.00 to 4.30
+The Drop-In offers food and clothing, and is open Monday, Wednesday and Friday 10.30 - 1.30..

 St Laurence's Larder provides a warm welcome and fresh food for those who struggle to make ends met in our community and beyond.
 It is open every Tuesday and Thursday from 10am to 1.30pm at Christ Church with St Laurence Brondesbury.